var STATIC_BASE = 'http://static-cdn.weebly.com/';

 What are Dangling Modifiers?

-To correct these grammar problems, editors need to either recast the sentence to state the subject first, state the subject right after the dangling modifier, or add a subject to the dangling phrase.
+Dangling modifiers, or dangling participles, occur with -ing modifiers (present participles).
+They dangle when they are not logically connected to the main part (and therefore the subject) of the sentence.
+To correct these grammar problems, editors need to either recast the sentence to state the subject first, state the subject right after the dangling modifier or add a subject to the dangling phrase.

 Incorrect: Walking through the park, the grass tickled my feet.

-The grass tickled my feet as I walked through the park.
+The solution: The grass tickled my feet as I walked through the park.

-Other Mis-modifiers in Grammar that an Editor Will Detect
+Other Mismodifiers an Editor Will Detect

-“The male is smaller than the female with more contrasting markings”.
-[This implies the male is smaller only than a particular female that has more contrasting markings, but that is not what the author wants to say!
+This implies the male is smaller only than a particular female that has more contrasting markings, but that is not what the author wants to say!
 He means “The male is smaller than the female and has more contrasting markings [than she does]”.
-So when you see with used without a comma in front of it, check what it should be linking or relating to.
+Whenever you see "with" used without a comma in front of it, check what it should be linking or relating to.

-This problem can also occur with as well as.
+This problem can also occur with 'as well as'.
 Take, for instance:

-Males are smaller than females, as well as juveniles.
-[In this case it might still appear to make sense if the author means that both females and juveniles are smaller than males, but what if he meant “Males, as well as juveniles, are smaller than females” and simply misplaced the quasi-coordinator as well as.
-I have seen this happen in SPP text.
-In the above instance, it would be better to use and juveniles if he means “Males are smaller than females and juveniles” or “Males and juveniles are smaller than females” if the second meaning is correct.
+In this case, it might still make sense if the author means that both females and juveniles are smaller than males, but what if he meant “Males, as well as juveniles, are smaller than females” and simply misplaced the quasi-coordinator 'as well as'.
+In the above instance, it would be better to use 'and juveniles' if he means 'Males are smaller than females and juveniles' or 'Males and juveniles are smaller than females' if the second meaning is correct.
 The first is made ambiguous by the use of as well when and would do perfectly well.

-How Editors Dectect Dangling or Misplaced Modifiers…
+How Editors Detect Dangling or Misplaced Modifiers…

 • Carefully examine any sentence that starts or ends with a participle phrase or clause.